rebeccarobb/IndividualProjectProposal/RebeccaRobb_BookProject.md

 <https://github.com/Project-Books/book-project>

 ***Building***
-- Uses resuable free components : Spring Boot and Vaadin 14.
 - JDK 11 (no later versions) usable on IntelliJ.
+(Uses resuable free components for java web apps: Spring Boot and Vaadin 14)
 - If you have Node.js installed it must be atleast 10.0 or Vaadin will automatically install it
 - MySQL8.0 OR Docker engine for linux or Docker desktop for Windows or MacOS.